Logo XpertSource

 Is this document mandatory in Quebec?

-For properties with 5 or more dwellings, mainly commercial buildings and land without buildings, the Declaration of the seller is not required but is strongly recommended by the OACIQ.
+For properties with five or more units, properties used mainly for commercial purposes, or land without buildings, the form is not mandatory but is strongly recommended by the OACIQ to ensure transparency in the transaction.

-The document can also be given to the building inspector to help him prepare a detailed inspection report on the property.
+The form can also be given to the building inspector, who can use it to guide their inspection and prepare a detailed report on the condition of the property.

 House to sell

-What are the consequences of providing false information?
+What are the consequences of a false declaration by the seller?

 XpertSource.com can help you find a real estate expert.
 When you tell us about your project, we put you in touch with qualified resources for free.
 Simply fill out our form (it only takes a few minutes) and we will connect you with professionals.